 These parking rules and regulations are in effect throughout the year, including holidays and all University recesses and intercessions.

-A complete list of campus rules and regulations consistent with the Vehicle and Traffic Law relating to parking, vehicular and pedestrian traffic, and safety is on file with the Secretary of State, the office of the clerk of the Town of Vestal, and the office of the University’s director of public safety.
+A complete list of campus rules and regulations consistent with the Vehicle and Traffic Law relating to parking, vehicular and pedestrian traffic, and safety is on file with the Secretary of State, the office of the clerk of the Town of Vestal, and the office of the University’s Director of University Police.
 The list may be reviewed within the normal hours of these offices.

 THE VEHICLE REGISTRATION IS REQUIRED BY EVERYONE AT TIME OF PERMIT PURCHASE OR CAMPUS REGISTRATION (FACULTY, STAFF, VISITORS AND STUDENTS).